BrentYoshida/security-portfolio/README.md

 # Brent Yoshida: Offensive Security Portfolio

 About: Career changer pivoting to offensive security from 15 plus years in marketing leadership and on-camera brand work.
-USC Architecture graduate (B.Arch) with two Rose Bowl seasons on the football team and Kickoff Coverage starter for 8 of 13 games.
+USC Architecture graduate (B.Arch) with two Rose Bowl Championship seasons on the football team and Kickoff Coverage starter for 8 of 13 games.
 Building this portfolio publicly to document the journey from foundational Linux to professional pen testing.
 Targeting OSCP early 2027 with a longer-term focus on physical red team and adversary emulation.
 Activated April 2026

 ## Certifications
 | Cert | Status | Date |